kg980/kg980/README.md

 ![banner](https://github.com/kg980/kg980/assets/60136682/ae68fa2c-3622-42b5-99d3-072a366803a5)
-## About me! 👋
+## About me!
-I'm a Computer Science graduate currently working in Windows-based Corporate IT Infrastructure.
+I'm a indie dev hobbyist having started out in C# in Unity, however I've since moved to Godot.
+I have a love for all things 3d modelling, art, shaders and indie development.
+And dogs.
-My time at University was mostly spent with Java, React, JS and Python.
-My current professional role is heavily based on PowerShell & Groovy for automation, as well as common infra-as-code file types JSON, CSVs & Yaml.
+My background is in Bsc Computer Science with coursework in with Java, React, JS and Python, and profesionally I grew into IT Infrastructure, with a taste for automation & Infra as Code!

-- ⚡ Fun fact: I also love dogs, roller skating & video games.
+### Recent Learnings...
-- Latest hobby: 3d modelling, rigging & animating models
+- 🌱 ASP.NET Core Entity Framework for backend API development in C#

-### Actively ongoing...
+- 🌱 ASP.NET MVC Framework to create a website
-- 🔭 My current passion project: solo game development!
-Primarily using C# with Unity engine & GDScript with Godot.
-This comes with some super fun challenges, balancing good programming design principals with scope creep and prototyping time constraints.
-Laying strong foundations with extensible, re-usable code which allows me to connect many small problems into one maintainable system.
+- 🌱 Testing with XUnit & FakeItEasy
 - 🌱 SQL Data Warehouse project - Developing an ETL pipeline to ingest data from a source and transform it into business-ready views using SQL, SQL Server and SQL Management Studio
-- 🌱 Learning how to use Jenkins and Docker for Infrastructure Automation, dabbling in a bit of Kubernetes!
+- 🌱 Dabbling in a bit of Kubernetes & Docker

-### Past Projects
+### Distant Learnings...
-- 🌱 Python for Data Science with HyperionDev: creating and analysing various Machine Learning models on large data sets with Pandas, Matplotlib and other popular ML Python libraries.
+- 🔭 Python for Data Science with HyperionDev: creating and analysing various Machine Learning models on large data sets with Pandas, Matplotlib and other popular ML Python libraries.
 - 🔭 WIP - POC Web project using React and Firebase for a Community Network service